widdowquinn/CLIMB/README.md

 # README.md

-This repository contains notes about setting up servers on `CLIMB`, the MRC cloud infrastructure for microbial bioinforamtics.
+This repository contains notes about setting up servers on `CLIMB`, the MRC cloud infrastructure for microbial bioinformatics.
+The instructions are not intended to be very general outwith the context of microbial bioinformatics at the James Hutton Institute, but they may be of use to some others.

 * [`CLIMB` homepage](http://www.climb.ac.uk/)